 This is completely bonkers!
 It’s not ideal for banks either.
 Because banks make money on the difference between what they can take off borrowers and how much they have to pay lenders.
 (Of course it helps they can conjure money out of thin air too!)

 Currently the borrowers are costing money as interest rates are so low.
-While in most places the lenders haven’t quite started to “pay to save” money – yet.
+While in most places the lenders haven’t quite started to “pay to save” money, it does exist in the likes of Denmark and Portugal.

 Why Negative Interest Rates?